DynAggelos/Tether/README.md

 ## Tether
 **Author**: Joshua Gerrity

-Tether is a simple text editor front-end for specialized text processing tools, which will originate in the [The Textual Toolbox](https://github.com/DynAggelos/The-Textual-Toolbox) Suite.
+Tether is a simple text editor, which will serve as a front-end for specialized text processing tools.
+These tools will originate in the [The Textual Toolbox](https://github.com/DynAggelos/The-Textual-Toolbox) Suite.
 Tether is written in C++, using the wxWidgets library.

 At the time of this writing, Tether is a school project.